-Boeing swings to 1Q loss, announces job and production cuts

-Boeing is cutting about 10% of its work force and slowing production of planes to deal with a downturn in business that started with the grounding of its best-selling jet and has accelerated because of the coronavirus pandemic.
+Boeing will cut “more than 15 percent” of jobs in commercial jet division

+Boeing also will slow production in Everett of the 777 and 777X ,to 3 per month in 2021.
+It will “take a measured approach” to ramping up the new 777X, which is now in flight tests.

+As for the Renton-built 737 MAX, which remains grounded, Calhoun said Boeing will resume production “at low rates in 2020, gradually increasing to 31 planes per month during 2021, with gradual increases to correspond to market demand.”

-Boeing Co. said Wednesday it has started to shrink through attrition, paying people to leave, and “layoffs as necessary.”
+Boeing said Wednesday it has started to shrink through attrition, paying people to leave, and “layoffs as necessary.”

 The company began the year with about 161,000 employees.